MacksonMesquita/Carppacio-Remaster2.0/README.md

 * This repo was made during learning process

-* Tailwind css can be found here, instead of the normal CSS configuration
+* Tailwind css can be found here

 ---